openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-concepts-appx.rst

 team's Yocto Linux kernel development strategy.
 It is the Yocto Project team's policy to not back-port minor features to the released Yocto Linux kernel.
-They only consider back-porting significant technological jumps DASH and, that is done after a complete gap analysis.
+They only consider back-porting significant technological jumps - and, that is done after a complete gap analysis.
 The reason for this policy is that back-porting any small to medium sized change from an evolving Linux kernel can easily create mismatches, incompatibilities and very subtle errors.